 Merino Wool Grading

-Merino wool’s quality is graded by its fibers’ diameter.
+Merino wool’s quality is graded by the diameter of its fibers.
 The smaller the diameter, the higher grade the wool has.
-Clothing that is made of wool which fibers measure 19.5 microns or less in diameter is suitable to be worn against the skin.
+Clothing that is made of wool which fibers measure 19.5 microns or less in diameter is suitable for wearing against the skin.
 Clothing made of wool with bigger fibers is best for mid-layers as it is not soft enough to be worn directly against the most sensitive areas of your skin.

 - 17.5 microns and less – Ultrafine Merino Wool